What is Umbrella Insurance?

 • If you exceed your limit on a claim, umbrella insurance may provide additional coverage to tamp down your out-of-pocket costs.

-• If you’re faced with claims that aren’t covered under a standard policy such as certain types of lawsuits and accusations of slander/libel, umbrella insurance can help protect you.
+• If you’re faced with claims that aren’t covered under a standard policy, umbrella insurance can help protect you.

 That’s cool, say more about that.

 Ok, let’s say there’s a car accident that injures someone else, or damages someone else’s property.
 An auto policy covering up to $200K would likely cover the other party’s property damage, but medical bills and lawsuits could put you on the hook for much more.

 Unfortunately, liability is not capped to just hospital stays.
 If someone holds you responsible for mental anguish or injuries that keep them out of work, they could sue for damages.
 Wuh-oh!

 Umbrella insurance can also cover you for less-than-obvious risks.
 Ever leave a negative review online for a restaurant?
 That steakhouse could sue you for libel, even if the porterhouse really did taste like a hockey puck topped with battery acid.
 Traditional homeowner’s insurance won’t cover a suit resulting from your one-star slam, but umbrella insurance can protect you if a sensitive business owner yelps back with allegations of lost business.